trixi-framework/P4est.jl/dev/README.md

 9. Despair.

 If you want to try this yourself, proceed as follows.
-The current version of the bindings has been generated using Julia v1.7.3; the corresponding `Manifest.toml` file is included for reproducibility.
-Updating everything to Julia v1.8.3 was also successful.
+The current version of the bindings has been generated using Julia v1.9.3; the corresponding `Manifest.toml` file is included for reproducibility.

 To generate new bindings, run
 ```shell